 FMCSA uses ME contact information, medical credentials, training certificate, certification test, and identification information to evaluate his or her eligibility for certification.
 MEs may be required to provide supporting documentation of eligibility for certification.
-FMCSA compares ME contact and medical licensing information provided by the ME during registration to that of the State's medical licensing board in order to ensure the data provided by the ME is valid.
+FMCSA compares ME contact and medical licensing information provided by the ME during registration to the state's medical licensing data in order to ensure the data provided by the ME is valid.
 FMCSA reviews ME test responses in order to validate the test grade and score provided by the test center, and to ensure that the test center properly graded and scored the test.
+FMCSA uses ME contact and employer information to list certified MEs on the National Registry website for general public searching.

 FMCSA uses ME and MEAA contact and employer information to communicate with the ME and MEAA regarding their information in the National Registry.
-FMCSA also uses ME contact and employer information on the National Registry website to allow members of the public to search for and contact certified MEs.
 FMCSA uses third-party contact information to communicate with the third party regarding CMV Driver Medical Examination Results data they submit on behalf of a certified ME.
 FMCSA uses the CMV driver contact information and CMV license information to analyze the relationship between driver ME examination results and public safety.
 FMCSA uses the CMV driver medical examination information to monitor the ME competence and performance in evaluating the CMV driver's health and to uncover instances of fraud.

-The test centers use ME identification, contact, medical credential, and training information to verify ME identity and eligibility to take the ME certification test and to transfer certification test information to the National Registry.
+The test centers use ME identification, contact, medical credential, employer contact, and training information to verify ME identity and eligibility to take the ME certification test and to transfer certification test information to the National Registry.